apache/stanbol/enhancer/engines/langid/README.md

 ## Technical Description

-The provided engine is based on the [TextCat library](http://textcat.sourceforge.net/).
+The provided engine is based on the language identifier of [Apache Tika](http://tika.apache.org/).
 The text to be checked must be provided in plain text format in one of two forms:

 * a plain text content item